Open Book Families

 For older children, puberty onwards is a time of sexual curiosity.
 Wanting to find out about sex and searching for answers online is normal behaviour.
 However, encountering pornography which is often violent and degrading can have lasting impacts on the young person.
 Starting conversations about relationships can be an easier place to start than launching into porn too so use this opportunity to discuss power and gender in media.
 Teenagers use technology as part of their dating and sexual expression, and there are many advantages to this safer form of sexual activity (if they have the knowledge and skills!).

-Ready to start talking?
+Ready to start talking about pornography, protective behaviours, puberty and so much more?
 Why not start with the free webinar and find out how!